elmir4work-design/elmirafirstprojectoncursor/README.md

 # elmirafirstprojectoncursor
-This repository documents the setup process for installing and configuring Cursor AI along with the Claude Code and Codex extensions.
+This repository documents the setup process for installing and configuring Cursor along with the Claude Code and Codex extensions.
 The project includes the completed installation steps, extension setup, account login process, and notes about the workflow during the setup process.

 — What Tools I Installed

-* Cursor IDE
+* Cursor
 * Claude Code Extension
 * Codex Extension
 * GitHub Account and Public Repository Setup